 Due to the abovementioned features of the Asian nose, certain types of rhinoplasty techniques are common in this population, including:

 - Dorsal augmentation (adding to the bridge)

 - Tip augmentation (adding to the nasal tip)

 - Alar base reduction (reducing the alar flair and/or the nostril size)

-Additional techniques such as improving a deviated or crooked nose, or reducing a hump may also be done when needed.
+Our Asian rhinoplasty specialist offers additional techniques such as improving a deviated or crooked nose, or reducing a hump may also be done when needed.

 The best approach to take to achieve these goals is an open rhinoplasty approach.
 This involves making a small incision at the columella (base of the nose) to expose the underlying cartilage and bone.
 This approach provides the best control and manipulation of the nose.
 The incision ultimately heals very well and becomes almost invisible in most patients even at close inspection.